Translating Evidence-based Interventions for Autism: Multi-Level Implementation Strategy

 The combined multi-level sample for both studies will include 74 programs/districts, 148 agency/district leaders, 590 providers (average of 8 per program/district) and 590 parents (1 per provider).
 It is estimated that an additional 590 participants will complete the 360 Organizational Assessment.
 Providers are expected to be approximately 85% female and 35% Hispanic.
 Parent participants are expected to be approximately 80% female and 60% Hispanic.

-Mental health programs will be those providing publicly funded psychotherapy services to children in San Diego, Sacramento and LA Counties.
-Districts will be those providing public education services to elementary school children with ASD in San Diego, Sacramento and LA Counties.
+Mental health programs will be those providing publicly funded psychotherapy services to children in San Diego, Sacramento and LA Counties for in person training and throughout California for distance training.
+Districts will be those providing public education services to elementary school children with ASD in San Diego, Sacramento and LA Counties for in person training and throughout California for distance training.

 Inclusion Criteria for Leaders